auxoncorp/modality-probe/README.md

 }
 ```

-Then you can use it to record events.
+Then, you can use your initialized probe to record events.

 ```c
 #include <modality/probe.h>